Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems

-Several studies focus on optimizing bus scheduling and charging strategies. \citet{HE2023103587} propose a simplified MILP model to optimize bus charging while ensuring feasibility and cost-effectiveness.
-Similarly, \citet{HE2023103653} and \citet{GAIROLA2023103697} propose mixed-integer nonlinear programming (MINLP) models to jointly optimize vehicle scheduling and charging management, with a focus on minimizing total operational costs. \citet{HU2022103732} explore a different approach by considering fast charging at bus stops, minimizing passenger delay costs, and accounting for time-varying electricity prices.
-However, they integrate charging activities with regular passenger operations. \citet{BAO2023120512} consider an optimization problem for coordinating charging schedules across multiple routes and terminals using a Lagrangian relaxation framework. \citet{TANG2023103652} integrates a skip-stop operation strategy into single-line electric bus scheduling, with the objective of minimizing both operator and passenger costs by optimizing fleet size, vehicle trip chains, charging decisions, and stopping patterns. \citet{XIE2023103551} extend the scheduling problem by incorporating driver schedules and considering different charging modes, such as fast charging, slow charging, and battery swapping.
-Their results suggest that bus line length significantly influences the selection of charging modes, affecting both operational costs and fleet utilization.
+Several studies focused on optimizing bus scheduling and charging strategies. \citet{HE2023103587} proposed a simplified MILP model to optimize bus charging while ensuring feasibility and cost-effectiveness.
+Similarly, \citet{HE2023103653} and \citet{GAIROLA2023103697} proposed mixed-integer nonlinear programming (MINLP) models to jointly optimize vehicle scheduling and charging management, with a focus on minimizing total operational costs. \citet{HU2022103732} explored fast charging at bus stops, minimizing passenger delay costs, and accounting for time-varying electricity prices. \citet{BAO2023120512} coordinated charging schedules across multiple routes and terminals using a Lagrangian relaxation framework. \citet{TANG2023103652} integrated a skip-stop operation strategy into single-line electric bus scheduling. \citet{XIE2023103551} extended the scheduling problem by incorporating driver schedules and considering different charging modes.